moodle/devdocs/versioned_docs/version-4.5/guides/templates/index.md

 Moodle makes use of the [Mustache](https://mustache.github.io) template system to render most of its HTML output, and in some other cases too.

 Templates are defined as plain text, which typically includes HTML, and a range of Mustache tags and placeholders.
 The Mustache placeholders are replaced with actual values during the render of the page.
 Mustache templates can be rendered both server-side in PHP, and client-side using JavaScript.
-Themes can overrides the templates defined in other components if required.
+Themes can override the templates defined in other components if required.

 <details>
 <summary>A simple example</summary>